How to Cope With Stress: 10 Coping Strategies

-We’re stressed at times because we don’t do something that we’re supposed to do, just because either we’re lazy or we don’t have faith in ourselves.
+We’re are in stress at times because we don’t do something that we should do, just because either we’re lazy or we don’t have faith in ourselves.

-Like when you don’t complete your task in time and the deadline approaches near, you get stressed.
+Like when you don’t complete your task on time, and the deadline approaches near, stress envelops you.

 If you did your task or carried your responsibility as it should be, then you would not be stressed.

 Choosing not to get stressed is like swimming against the tide.
-Initially, it takes efforts because we’re you’re used to go with the flow with our learned behavior.
+Initially, it takes efforts because you’re used to going with the flow of your learned behavior.

 Learning to Cope with Stress

 Stressors are everywhere.
-Sometimes real that are difficult to change and mostly imaginary or self-perceived, which can be eliminated with reasoning.
+Sometimes they are real and are difficult to change.
+But mostly, they are imaginary or self-perceived which can be eliminated with reasoning.

 The responses of people, events, and situations may not be in your control, but you can be in total control of the responses you make.

-Every moment offers you a choice – to choose from being stressed and not being stressed.
+Every moment offers you a choice – to choose between being stressed and not being stressed.
 The choice you make at that moment depends on your mental and physical state.

-You’ve a choice to not to react to things that cause stress, and thus remain stress-free.
-You’ve a choice to either avoid the stressors or adapt yourself to it.
+You have a choice to not to react to things that cause stress, and thus remain stress-free.
+You have a choice to either avoid the stressors or adapt yourself to it.